Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/mix.rst

 Some explanation of the mixing methods above might help you use the Mix node effectively:

+Add
-- *Add* - adding blue to blue keeps it blue, but adding blue to red makes purple.
+   adding blue to blue keeps it blue, but adding blue to red makes purple.
    White already has a full amount of blue, so it stays white.
    Use this to shift a color of an image.
 Adding a blue tinge makes the image feel colder.
+Subtract
-- *Subtract* : Taking Blue away from white leaves Red and Green, which combined make Yellow (and you never thought you'd need a color wheel again, eh?).
+   Taking Blue away from white leaves Red and Green, which combined make Yellow.
    Taking Blue away from Purple leaves Red.
 Use this to desaturate an image.
    Taking away yellow makes an image bluer and more depressing.
+Multiply
-- *Multiply* : Black (0.00) times anything leaves black.
+   Black (0.00) times anything leaves black.
 Anything times White (1.00) is itself.
    Use this to mask out garbage, or to colorize a black-and-white image.
+Hue
-- *Hue* : Shows you how much of a color is in an image, ignoring all colors except what is selected: makes a monochrome picture (style 'Black & Hue').
+   Shows you how much of a color is in an image, ignoring all colors except what is selected: makes a monochrome picture (style 'Black & Hue').
+Mix
-- *Mix* : Combines the two images, averaging the two.
+   Combines the two images, averaging the two.
+Lighten
-- *Lighten* : Like bleach makes your whites whiter.
+   Like bleach makes your whites whiter.
 Use with a mask to lighten up a little.
+Difference
-- *Difference* : Kinda cute in that it takes out a color.
+   Kinda cute in that it takes out a color.
 The color needed to turn Yellow into White is Blue.
    Use this to compare two verrry similar images to see what had been done to one to make it the other;
    sorta like a change log for images.
 You can use this to see a watermark (see `Using Mix to Watermark images`_) you have placed in an image for theft detection.
+Darken
-- *Darken*, with the colors set here, is like looking at the world through rose-colored glasses (sorry, I just couldn't resist).
+   with the colors set here, is like looking at the world through rose-colored glasses.

 Contrast Enhancement using Mix